ana-mc-almeida/ResumosMeic/TVS/Teoricas/1 - Introduction to Software Testing.md

 # Testing Model

-- Model the IUT, Interface under test.
+- Model the IUT, Implementation under test.
 - Consider its fault model - A fault model identifies relationships and components of the SUT, System under test, that are more likely to have faults.
 - Generate test cases based on the fault model
 - Apply a test strategy